Family gift exchange ideas to express your creativity

 The Upcycle/Repurpose Challenge

 For this exchange, you give something used or pre-loved.
 But you’re not just foisting something from the garage on a beloved friend or family member.
 You’re not simply regifting a candle.
 You’re remaking.
 You’re transforming.
+That could mean anything from bedazzling a pair of socks to turning a birdcage into a planter.

 The key here is to provide parameters for your participants.
 If you just say “upcycle something from your house,” folks might get overwhelmed with all the choices.
 Here are some rules to choose from to make things easier:

 • Choose a category: You can ask participants to choose from wearables, like clothing, jewelry or accessories.
-Or you can make it about home stuff—décor, artwork, even small furniture.
+Or you can make it about home stuff—decor, artwork, even small furniture.
 Choose a category that fits the folks doing the gift exchange.

 • Pick a place.
 To narrow things down, you can tell people where to find the item they’re going to transform.
 Does it have to come from their house?
 Can they scour thrift shops and garage sales?
 Are found objects from hikes in the park and neighborhood strolls fair game?